az7jh2/SDePER/docs/deconvolution_opt.rst

    :Type: one integer or a string containing an array of numbers separated by ","

-   :Default: ``160,114,80``, corresponding to the low, medium, high resolution
+   :Default: ``160,114,80``, corresponding to the low, medium, high resolution for Spatial Transcriptomics v1.0 technique

 .. option:: --hole_min_spots